rakytap/sequential-quantum-gate-decomposer/README.md

         cDecompose.add_Finalyzing_Layer_To_Gate_Structure()

-We can construct an initial parameters set for the optimization by retriving the number of free parameters.
+We can construct an initial parameters set for the optimization by retrieving the number of free parameters.
 If the initial parameter set is not set, random parameters are used by default.

         # setting intial parameter set
         parameter_num = cDecompose.get_Parameter_Num()